mjrlowe/terminal_images/README.md

 # terminal_images

-> This module is WIP.
-Expect breaking changes.

 **terminal_images** is a Deno module and CLI tool, written in TypeScript, for displaying images in the terminal.

 Currently only PNG and JPG images are supported.